microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

 Here are some examples to try, but get creative with your own prompts and see what happens!

-### Website copy and conversation history
+### Zero-shot learning and conversation history

 ```
-Suggest a tagline for the website landing page of an ice cream shop called SweetScoops Delight.
+Suggest a tagline for a futuristic-themed pizzeria restaurant named "Galactic Slice".
 ```

 Without clearing the chat history, try now the following prompt:

 ```
-Generate website copy for the homepage of the ice cream shop.
+Generate 10 unique menu items, including dish names and a short description.
 ```

-Note that the model is providing a copy for the *SweetScoops Delight* website, even if we didn't specify again the company name or business.
+Note that the model is providing a menu relevant to the futuristic themed pizzeria-restaurant, even if we didn't specify again the restaurant name or type.
 This is because under-the-hood the model is given the **whole conversation history** as context, not just the latest prompt.
 An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back, but the application is using prompt engineering to add this 'memory'.
+Also, LLMs are trained on such large amounts of data they may be able to perform some tasks with very little prompting.
+This is known as **zero-shot learning**.

 > [!NOTE]
 > You can control the context window size, which is the number of previous interactions that the model will consider as context (default is 10) by going into the **Parameters** section.